jezzsantos/automate/docs/cli.md

 If you receive an error running any command, you can view extra information about the stack-trace of the error in detail to better understand the root cause.

+!!! info
-> This feature is only really useful to the developers of the automate project
+    This feature is only really useful to the developers of the automate project

 To view more details about the error, add the: `--debug` option